blockchaingate/kblib/kblib.md

 ### kanban.getUncle
 ```
-kanbanwebapi.kanban.getUncle(blockHashOrNumber, uncleIndex)
+kanbanwebapi.kanban.getUncle(blockHashOrBlockNumber, uncleIndex)
 ```
 Returns a blocks uncle by a given uncle index position.
 #### Parameters
- - <b>blockHashOrNumber</b> - String|Number - The hash or block number.
+ - <b>blockHashOrBlockNumber</b> - String|Number - The hash or block number.
 Or the string "genesis", "latest" or "pending" as in the default block parameter.
  - <b>uncleIndex</b> - Number - The index position of the uncle

 #### Return Type